-Apple Inc. (AAPL), which won more than $1 billion after a jury found Samsung Electronics Co.
+Apple Inc. (AAPL:US), which won more than $1 billion after a jury found Samsung Electronics Co.
 (005930) infringed six of seven patents for its mobile devices, sought a ban on eight models of the South Korean company’s smartphones, including its Galaxy S devices.

 Apple, in a court filing, urged U.S. District Judge Lucy Koh, who presided over the four-week trial in San Jose, California, to ban the sales of the Galaxy S 4G, S2 AT&T, S2 Skyrocket, S2 T-Mobile, S2 Epic 4G, S Showcase, the Droid Charge and the Prevail.

 Samsung shares fell the most in almost four years in Seoul trading today following the Aug.
 24 verdict.
 Suwon, South Korea- based Samsung may have to delay the release of new devices to change their designs, as it seeks to compete with Apple’s new iPhone and possibly a smaller iPad, said Chang In Whan, president of Seoul-based KTB Asset Management Co.

 Cupertino, California-based Apple won a ban on U.S. sales of Samsung’s Galaxy Tab 10.1 tablet in June that the South Korean company said wouldn’t have a significant impact on its business.
 Samsung sought on Aug.
 26 to have the ban lifted after the jury found the company’s tablet computer didn’t infringe the Apple design patent on which the June 26 court-ordered sales ban was based.
 The jury instead found that the Galaxy Tab 10.1 infringed three of Apple’s software patents.

 Koh hasn’t ruled on Samsung’s request and scheduled a hearing next month to consider Apple’s request to extend the ban to other Samsung products.